sjhoeksma/ecactus-ecos-local/README.md

 This yaml can be used to control ecactus-ecos systems.
 The main purpose is to make the BMS (battery management system) available in Home Assistant to make automated charge/discharge possible.
-Use at your own risk.
+**Use at your own risk.**

 ## Installing ESPHome Manually
-* ```python --version``` Should give Python vesion 3.xx.x if not install python
+* ```python --version``` Should give the Python vesion 3.xx.x If no version is returned please install python
 * ```pip3 install wheel```
 * ```pip3 install esphome```
 * ```esphome version``` should return Version: 202x.x.x.
-* Edit the secrets.yaml to reflect your local settings
+* Edit the `secrets.yaml` by copying `secrets_example.yaml` and change it by reflecting your local settings
 * ```esphome run ecactus.yaml``` on the first time you have to connect usb to pc.
 All other version can go over the air as long you are connected to same network

 # some remarks:
-* Make sure that your wifi credentials are set and asign a ip address,gateway and subnetmask in the yaml.
+* Make sure that your wifi credentials in the `secrets.yaml`.
-* The yaml is tested on a esp32 connected to a TTL to RS485 converter.
+* The yaml is tested on a esp32-s3 connected to a TTL to RS485 converter.
+You can use another esp32 but will need to change the yaml
 * BMS settings can be selected in home assistant via list options and are pushed when [change modus] button is pressed.
 * Known issue:  Component modbus_controller took a long time for an operation (0.05 s) and Components should block for at most 20-30ms i seen no effect or solution.
-* Please be kind this is the first yaml i have ever written :-)

 # hardware used:
    * ecactus-ecos